Graeme Kelly writes:

 Viscous liquid condiment lovers – the era of bottle-pounding is at an end.

 MIT PhD candidate Dave Smith and his team of mechanical engineers and nano-technologists at the Varanasi Research Group spent two months devising LiquiGlide, a ‘super-slippery’ coating which makes the insides of the bottle so frictionless that the sludgy goo inside just slides out like water.
 The results are astonishing – and any burger and chips fan out there should prepare to be amazed.

-Top Gear, presumably imagining that its operation mirrors the shifting into fifth of a gear stick.
+The manufacturer calls it the Top Gear, presumably imagining that its operation mirrors the shifting into fifth of a gear stick.

 It also imagines you’ll pay ¥12,600 (€118) for one of the 100 limited edition pieces.

-W. Heath Robinson and made from 250 found objects by mechanical sculptor Rob Higgs.
+A gorgeous example of over-engineered steampunk: inspired by the eccentric drawings of W. Heath Robinson and made from 250 found objects by mechanical sculptor Rob Higgs.